TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   One can also construct one-sided tests as in the one-sample case.

-As for the one-sample t-test, we assume both samples were randomly drawn from their respective population (except in the 'paired' case described below).
+As for the one-sample t-test, we assume both samples were randomly drawn from their respective populations (except in the 'paired' case described below).
   By default, the `t.test()` function assumes that the variance in each population can be different, so estimates a separate variance for each.
   This implies that under the null group membership may have an effect on the